 1. It’s paradise for a photographer/Instagrammer.

-Travelers who’re flying through the new Changi Airport Terminal 4 will have a field day taking photos for their Instagram at this new airport terminal!
+Travelers flying through T4 will have a field day taking photos for their Instagram at this new airport terminal!

 2. Self-Service & Automated Clearance all the wayyy (almost).

 Flying off just got easier.
 You no longer have to put on your best smile for airline agents, because everything is automated all the way to boarding!
 From self-service check-in machines, the terminal uses state-of-the-art technology, including fingerprints and facial recognition, to authenticate the passenger’s identity.